Policies and Procedures

 The managers/Designated Person for Child Protection or in the event of the managers not being present at the time of the complaint the deputy manager will be responsible for:

--Contact relevant authorities of this issue and await guidance on next steps.
+-Contact relevant local partnership of this issue and await guidance on next steps.

 OFSTED